-An employee who is rehired within one year from their date of employment separation shall, upon rehire, have their previously accrued and unused sick leave added back to their sick leave accrued leave balance.
+An employee who is rehired within one year from the employee's date of employment separation shall, upon rehire, have the employee's previously accrued and unused sick leave added back to the employee's sick leave accrued leave balance.
 For the purposes of this paragraph, the term "unused sick leave" means those sick leave hours which were accrued and not used in any fashion (e.g., hours used, paid out or converted as provided elsewhere within this Section 10).

-- I. A member of an employee's immediate family means:
+- I. A member of an employee's immediate family means

 - Grandparent

 - Mother or Father

 - Husband or Wife

 - Registered domestic partner

 - Person assuming the role of the employee's spouse

 - Son or daughter

-- Brother or Sister
+- Brother or sister

 - Grandchild

-- Mother-in-law or father-in-law of the employee
+- Mother-in-law or Father-in-law of the employee

-- A minor child of whom the employee has a parental relationship and/or legal custody.

-- A person acting in loco parentis for the employee, or

-- Relatives living in the employee's home
+- A minor child for whom the employee has a parental relationship and/or legal custody - A person acting in loco parentis for the employee, or - Relatives living in the employee's home.

-- J. Sick leave may be used for hospitalization of a member of an employee's immediate family on the day of an operation, on the day of a birth of his or her child or in the event of a critical illness.
+Sick leave may be used for hospitalization of a member of an employee's immediate family on the day of an operation, on the day of a birth of the employee's child or in the event of a critical illness.
 Sick leave used for more than one (1) day may be authorized only if a doctor provides a written statement that the employee's presence is required.